Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 What Customers Like

 Reviewers say they love the sleek, high-quality fit and finish of this walk-in tub.
-The relatively low price is also something consumers commented on, especially since it includes a number of added features that normally are only found in much more expensive units.
+Its surprisingly low price is also something consumers commented on.
+Users describe this tub as enjoyable to bathe in, well-priced, and a very good purchase.

 What Customers Don’t Like